coding-to-music/TodoApp-supabase/README.md

 Updating the todo mechanism might be complex for beginners.
 So I'll explain the process as simply as I can:

-- We create a todo state in our parent component of index.js.
+- We create a todo state in our parent component of `index.js`.
 This todo state is updated when user clicks on SingleTodo.
-- We pass an openHandler function for doing that.
+- We pass an `openHandler` function for doing that.
 This function updates the todo state with the clicked todo detail and opens the modal.
-- In ManageTodo.js we have written a useEffect with a dependency of todo which updates the values of title, description, and isComplete whenever the todo changes.
+- In `ManageTodo.js` we have written a `useEffect` with a dependency of `todo` which updates the values of title, description, and isComplete whenever the todo changes.
 - At last we update the todo in our table using the Supbase update method on the basis of todo id.

 Time to implement the code.
-Under the components directory, go to SingleTodo.js and replace the code with the following:
+Under the components directory, go to `SingleTodo.js` and replace the code with the following:

 ```java
 import { Box, Divider, Heading, Tag, Text } from "@chakra-ui/react";